 We have ridden this entire route.

 The route is suited for big tires.
 40 mm is pretty much the minimum you want.
 2.1’s on a Salsa Cutthroat rode great.

 The route can be made longer by continuing past the pass for another 13 miles to the town of Reddington.

-This route has been relegated to “Training Route” status because: (1) Reddington road is used in the Mt.
+This route has been listed as a “Bandit Route” because: (1) Reddington road is used in the Mt.
 Lemmon (Epic) gravel route and (2) it has a nondescript turn around point.
 However, if we lived in the Tucson area, this would be a go to route for us.

 Adventure / Gravel Route